Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--STAN-.md

 ### 4. Does the posterior distribution histogram have enough information?

-By having a look at the posterior distribution histogram `plot(fit.bayes, pars=1:4, plot.type="stan_hist")`, we can check if it has enough information.
+By having a look at the posterior distribution histogram `plot(fit.bayes, pars=1:4, plot.type="hist")`, we can check if it has enough information.

 _**Question:** What can you conclude about distribution histograms?_